ibelem/hybrid-work/README.md

-# Gathering with Others on the Web
+# Hybrid Work on the Web

-Gathering with Others​ to connect, share, collaborate, and manage your work and life on the Web.
+Hybrid Work​ to connect, share, collaborate, and manage your work on the Web.

 ## Emerging Web APIs Support